calmh/node-snmp-native/README.md

 node-snmp-native
 ================

 This is a native SNMP library for Node.js.
-The goal is to provide enough functionality to perform large scale monitoring of network equipment.
-This
+The purpose is to provide enough functionality to perform large scale monitoring of network equipment.
+Current features towards this end are:
-includes:

- - Compatibility with SNMPv2c, including 64 bit data types.
+ - Full implementation of SNMPv2c, including 64 bit data types.
- - Support for Get, GetNext and Set requests.
+ - Support for Get, GetNext and Set requests, with optimizations such as GetAll and GetSubtree.
- - No unusual external dependencies, no non-JS code.
+ - No unusual external dependencies, no non-JavaScript code.
- - Very high performance.
+ - Very high performance, unlimited parallellism.
+(There are always limits.
+   However, there are no arbitrary such imposed by this code and you at least won't run out of file descriptors.)
+ - De facto standards compliance.
+Generated packets are compared against Net-SNMP and should be identical in all relevant aspects.
+ - Well tested.
+Test coverage should be at or close to 100% for all important code paths.

 It specifically does *not* include: